acmsigsoft/EmpiricalStandards/docs/standards/GroundedTheory.md

 <results>

+- [ ]	states results in terms of abstract concepts that assign meaning to data ("theoretical coding": do not merely _describe_ the data)
 - [ ]	provides clear chain of evidence from raw data (e.g. interviewee quotations) to derived codes, concepts, and categories

 <discussion>